whyowisp/token-of-exchange/docs/index.md

 - All exchanges must be made using the Token.
 - Each individual *must not* consume their own product
 - Only one type of product exists, covering every possible need (simplifying consumption decisions).
-- Only one type of company output this single product.
+- Only one type of companies output this single product.
 - Product prices are calculated per unit:

 > P<sub>unit</sub> = M1<sub>total</sub> / Q